-The maximum obtainable current of a vacuum FET is ultimately limited by the Child-Langmuir's law, which dictates $1/(gap)^2$ -dependence of channel current.
+The maximum obtainable current of a vacuum FET is ultimately limited by the Child-Langmuir (C-L) law, which dictates a 1/(gap)2-dependence of channel current.
 Theoretically, the gap size can be reduced to the direct tunneling regime (~2 nm).
+Extremely scaled channel length can shorten the carrier transit time.
 Down-scaling the gap size will continue to increase the current, but still the upper bound of the channel current is set by this C-L limit, which is caused by the space charge effect of electrons in transit.
 Another limitation of vacuum electronics at circuit level is the unavailability of CMOS-like circuits that will minimize static power consumption.
-Other challenges include finite output impedance, long-term reliability, lack of fundamental models and simulators, especially for sub-10 nm regime.
+Other challenges include finite output impedance, long-term reliability, and lack of fundamental models and simulators, especially for the sub-10 nm regime.